tbanel/uniline/docs/index.md

     the dependencies conundrum, arthurno1 participated in the `Hydra` - `Transient` discussion

--   karthink pointed to the new `Aporetic` font family, which was added to the `Uniline` supported fonts
+-   karthink pointed to the new `Aporetic` font family, which was then added to the `Uniline` supported fonts

 Contributors: